-UT annually offers more than 4,000 awards from over 1,400 scholarship accounts to undergraduate and graduate students.
-Over $23,000,000 in scholarship funds is awarded annually, with four-year, one-year, and renewable scholarships available.
+UT annually offers more than 4,000 awards from over 1,400 scholarship accounts to undergraduate and graduate students, with a total of $36 million awarded annually.

 Our financial aid page has information on filling out and submitting your Free Application for Federal Student Aid (FAFSA) to start your financial aid process.

 The federal government provides information on avoiding scholarship scams.

 Scholarships for Different Types of Students

 Students with Private Donor Scholarships – Private scholarships of $500 or more are split equally between the fall and spring semesters, unless the donor allows UT to change this.
 Written notification from the donor is necessary if you want to apply the entire amount to one semester.
 If you withdraw during the term, it’s your responsibility to contact the donor.

 Many of UT’s colleges and academic departments offer scholarships.
 Some are awarded to entering freshmen, but most are awarded to enrolled students who have met academic requirements in their majors.
 To be considered for freshman scholarships, applicants only need to complete and submit the scholarship part of the undergraduate application or the entire Common Application, which contains UT’s scholarship question, by the November 1 early-action deadline.
 Application information will be forwarded to colleges to which students have applied, and awards are typically made in mid to late spring.